Battle of Königgrätz: Aftermath

 After this Prussian victory, France attempted to extract territorial concessions in the Palatinate and Luxembourg.
 In his speech to the Reichstag on 2 May 1871, Chancellor Otto von Bismarck stated:

-"It is known that even on 6 August 1866, I was in the position to observe the French ambassador make his appearance to see me in order, to put it succinctly, to present an ultimatum: to relinquish Mainz, or to expect an immediate declaration of war.
+It is known that even on 6 August 1866, I was in the position to observe the French ambassador make his appearance to see me in order, to put it succinctly, to present an ultimatum: to relinquish Mainz, or to expect an immediate declaration of war.
 Naturally I was not doubtful of the answer for a second.
 I answered him: "Good, then it's war!"
 He traveled to Paris with this answer.
 A few days after one in Paris thought differently, and I was given to understand that this instruction had been torn from Emperor Napoleon during an illness.
-The further attempts in relation to Luxemburg are known."
+The further attempts in relation to Luxemburg are known.

-The Königgrätzer Marsch was written to commemorate the battle.
+The was written to commemorate the battle.